thomasahle/numberlink/README.md

     ACCCA
     AAAAA

-If the puzzle wasn't solvable, `IMPOSSIBLE` is be printed.
+If the puzzle wasn't solvable, `IMPOSSIBLE` is printed.

-To learn about the available command line flags, see `$ bin/numberlink --help`.
+To learn about the available command-line flags, see `$ bin/numberlink --help`.

 Generating Puzzles
 ------------------